 Research Directions

-Our research directions are investigating the origin of life, understanding how life survives in extreme environments, and developing ways to detect habitability and biological process in the solar system and beyond.
+Our research directions are investigating the origin of life, studying factors that influence habitability in geological systems, and developing ways to detect habitability and biochemistry in the solar system and beyond.
 See below for descriptions of our main research themes and ongoing projects.

 Understanding how life began on early Earth is key to determining if, and how, life could have started on other worlds.
 We study prebiotic chemistry in early Earth environments and investigate the effects of minerals on abiotic organic reactions leading toward metabolism.